- Applying to study

 - Western Digital Story Telling Project

-Postgraduate courses at Western Sydney University are either Commonwealth Supported or Domestic Fee Paying.
-You will need to check the Domestic Postgraduate Tuition Fee document below to see which category your course falls into.
-If there is an amount listed your course is Domestic Fee Paying, if CSP is listed your course is Commonwealth Supported.
+Postgraduate programs at Western Sydney University are either Commonwealth Supported or Domestic Fee Paying.
+You will need to check the Domestic Postgraduate Tuition Fee document below to see which category your program falls into.
+If there is an amount listed your program is Domestic Fee Paying, if CSP is listed your program is Commonwealth Supported.

 Commonwealth Supported Students (CSP)